jamesward/Example-iOS/README.md

 1. Convert the provisioning profile to Base64:
    `base64 YOUR_PROFILE.mobileprovision > YOUR_PROFILE.mobileprovision.txt`
 1. Store the Base64 provisioning profile in GitHub Secret: `DIST_PROVISIONING_PROFILE_BASE64`

+1. Store something in the GitHub Secret: `KEYCHAIN_PASSWORD`